heilgar/nvim-http-client/README.md

 - `:HttpVerbose`: Toggle verbose mode for debugging.
 - `:HttpDryRun`: Perform a dry run of the request under the cursor.
 - `:HttpCopyCurl`: Copy the curl command for the HTTP request under the cursor.

+### Response Window
+Responses are displayed in a dedicated split window with the following features:
+- Each response creates a new tab with timestamp
+- Latest 10 responses are preserved
+- Navigation:
+    - `H` - Previous response
+    - `L` - Next response
+    - `q` or `<Esc>` - Close response window

 ### Keybindings